 For more information on the Compare Mode, Click Here.

-Output: use to set the final render from the Pixel Chooser
+Output: used to set the final render from the Pixel Chooser

 The Pixel Chooser Group

-Mask: contains parameters to generate and tune Pixel Chooser masks
+Mask: This sub group contains specific parameters to generate and tune Pixel Chooser masks.

 Opacity: Used to control the overall opacity / intensity of the mask